Arkleseisure/Alts_code/README.md

 Team(number): Creates an instance of the team class with team_number = number
 #### Variables
 Main variables:
-- not_played: List of the team numbers which have not yet been played
+- not_played - list(int): List of the team numbers which have not yet been played
-- matches_played: Number of matches played
+- matches_played - int: Number of matches played
-- sides: Number of times each pad (noted side throughout, I unfortunately cannot be bothered to change it to better terminology) has been played on by the team
+- sides - list(int): Number of times each pad (noted side throughout, I unfortunately cannot be bothered to change it to better terminology) has been played on by the team
-- team_number: Number of the team (i.e, the number that gets called out over the mic when this team plays)
+- team_number - int: Number of the team (i.e, the number that gets called out over the mic when this team plays)
-- consecutive_games: Number of consecutive games this team has been on the ice.
+- consecutive_games - int: Number of consecutive games this team has been on the ice.
 (Used for prioritising teams to play next)
-- consecutive_off: Number of consecutive games this team has been off the ice.
+- consecutive_off - int: Number of consecutive games this team has been off the ice.
 (Used for prioritising teams to play next)
-- max_consec: Maximum number of consecutive games this team has played.
+- max_consec - int: Maximum number of consecutive games this team has played.
 (Currently only used for debugging purposes)
-- max_off: Maximum number of consecutive games this team has been off the ice.
+- max_off - int: Maximum number of consecutive games this team has been off the ice.
 (Currently only used for debugging purposes)
-- last_team_played: Last team played by this team (Used for avoiding playing the same team twice in a row once all teams have played each other)
+- last_team_played - int: Last team played by this team (Used for avoiding playing the same team twice in a row once all teams have played each other)

 Previous variables (used for undoing actions):
-- prev_consec: Value of consecutive_games at the previous iteration (i.e after the previous set of games, what was the value of consecutive_games?)
+- prev_consec - int: Value of consecutive_games at the previous iteration (i.e after the previous set of games, what was the value of consecutive_games?)
-- prev_off: Value of consecutive_off at the previous iteration
+- prev_off - int: Value of consecutive_off at the previous iteration
-- prev_max_consec: Value of max_consec at the previous iteration
+- prev_max_consec - int: Value of max_consec at the previous iteration
-- prev_max_off: Value of max_off at the previous iteration
+- prev_max_off - int: Value of max_off at the previous iteration
-- prev_last_team_played: value of last_team_played at the previous iteration
+- prev_last_team_played - int: value of last_team_played at the previous iteration

 #### Functions
-- add_game(opponent, loc): Updates the team with a match against opponent (team number of said opponent) at loc (0, 1 or 2 if there are 3 sides being played on)
+- add_game(opponent, loc) -> None: Updates the team with a match against opponent (team number of said opponent) at loc (0, 1 or 2 if there are 3 sides being played on)
-- add_off: Updates the team with a period off the ice
+- add_off() -> None: Updates the team with a period off the ice
-- undo_add_game(opponent, loc): Undoes add_game
+- undo_add_game(opponent, loc) -> None: Undoes add_game
-- undo_add_off: Undoes add_off
+- undo_add_off() -> None: Undoes add_off
-- str: Turns the information about a team into the string.
+- str() -> str: Turns the information about a team into the string.
 Used for interest and/or debugging purposes

 ### Match Class
 Match(team1, team2): Creates an instance of the match class, representing a match between team1 and team2
 #### Variables
-- teams: List of teams participating in the match.
+- teams - list(Team): List of teams participating in the match.
 Each team is an instance of the Team class.
-- preference_order: Ordered preferences of locations to play (e.g [2, 0, 1], if these teams playing on pad 2 is preferable, and playing on pad 1 is unwanted).
+- preference_order - list(int): Ordered preferences of locations to play (e.g [2, 0, 1], if these teams playing on pad 2 is preferable, and playing on pad 1 is unwanted).
 Preferences are determined by number of times the teams have played on each pad.
-- min_matches_at_loc: Lesser of the number of matches played at each location between the 2 teams, ordered by preference order.
+- min_matches_at_loc - list(int): Lesser of the number of matches played at each location between the 2 teams, ordered by preference order.
   (e.g, team 1 has played [1, 0, 3] games on pads 0, 1, 2. team 2 has played [2, 2, 0].
 Preference order is [1, 0, 2] in this situation.  min_matches_at_loc[0] = smaller number of games played at preference_order[0], between team 1 and 2.
   Preference_order[0] is 1, and team 1 played 0 games at location 1. team 2 played 2 games, so the minimum is team 1's 0. min_matches_at_loc[0] would therefore be 0 and the full array would be [0, 1, 0].
-- max_matches_at_loc: Same as above, but maximum value.
+- max_matches_at_loc - list(int): Same as above, but maximum value.
 In the example, max_matches_at_loc = [2, 2, 3]

 Note min, max_matches_at_loc are somewhat messy as variables, but they make the code for getting the teams in the right locations a fair amount simpler.

 #### Functions
-- update(team1, team2): Reinitialises the match with 2 different teams
+- update(team1, team2) -> None: Reinitialises the match with 2 different teams
-- location_unavailable(location): updates the preference order, min, max_matches_at_loc with the information that the match can no longer be played at location.
+- location_unavailable(location) -> None: updates the preference order, min, max_matches_at_loc with the information that the match can no longer be played at location.

 ## Global Variables
-### num_teams
+### num_teams - int
 This is the total number of teams currently playing.
 The variable is set at the menu at the start and updated when teams are added or removed.
-### num_sim_matches
+### num_sim_matches - int
 This is the number of games occurring at any one time.
 Elsewhere in this document I have referred to this as the "number of pads" or the "number of sides".
 In a standard alts session it will be 3, or 2 if playing half ice.
 The code is built to work with any number of pads however (although the display starts to break at around 10 or 11).
 I imagine there could be a fun session in the future with e.g teams of 3 and the ice split into 6 (although we would need extra cones and ways to make goals).
-### quit_code
+### quit_code - bool
 This is a simple variable which holds whether the user decided to exit the program via the cross at the top right.

 ## Global Functions
 ### init_teams() -> list(Team)
 Creates a list of teams with numbers from 1 to num_teams

-### make_match(team_list, first_matches=False) -> list(Match)
+### make_match(team_list : list(Team), first_matches=False) -> list(Match)
 Creates a list of num_sim_matches matches.

 For the matching process, the teams are first ordered by priority.
 The priority is determined by: